maxieds/MyProtestToTheIllinoisDMCAActOf2017/README.md

 whose name appears on the most (by plain old tally count) of the header files re-posted in this repository.

 With all of this in mind, let's get started and enjoy the code!
+And, if there exist any questions there about this code, please either [post a new issue thread](https://github.com/maxieds/MyProtestToTheIllinoisDMCATakedownActOf2017/issues) or fork to generate a [pull request](https://github.com/maxieds/MyProtestToTheIllinoisDMCATakedownActOf2017/pulls) to propose a redaction of offensive material.
+All issues and pull requests will be reviewed and thoughtfully considered within a short window of time after posting (give me at least one week).
+The editor does, however, reserve the right to deny and/or reject any questionably motivated modifications to the presentation in this repository after appropriate consideration.